 Henry E. Brady is Dean of the Goldman School of Public Policy and Class of 1941 Monroe Deutsch Professor of Political Science and Public Policy at the University of California, Berkeley.
-He received his PhD in Economics and Political Science from MIT in 1980.
-He has written on electoral politics and political participation, social welfare policy, political polling, and statistical methodology, and he has worked for the federal Office of Management and Budget and other organizations in Washington, D.C.
+He received his Ph.D. in Economics and Political Science from MIT in 1980.
+He has written on electoral politics and political participation, social welfare policy, political polling, and statistical methodology.
+He has worked for the federal Office of Management and Budget and other organizations in Washington, D.C.
 He is past president of the American Political Science Association, past president of the Political Methodology Society of the American Political Science Association, and director of the University of California’s Survey Research Center from 1998 to 2009.
 He is coauthor of Letting the People Decide: Dynamics of a CanadianElection (1992) which won the Harold Innis Award for the best book in the social sciences published in English in Canada.

 Henry’s most recent book is Unequal and Unrepresented: Political Inequalityand the People’s Voice in the New Gilded Age.
 He has also authored numerousarticles on political participation, political methodology, the dynamics of public opinion, and other topics.
 He was elected a Fellow of the American Academy of Arts & Sciences in 2003 and a Fellow of the American Association for the Advancement of Science in 2006.

 Stanford Institute for Research in the Social Sciences